vsdmars/rmqctl/README.rst

-rmqctl by default loads rmqctl_config.yaml under the working directory. rmqctl can loads rmqctl_config.yaml from other location by using
+rmqctl by default loads rmqctl_config.yaml under the working directory.

+rmqctl can loads rmqctl_config.yaml from other location by using:

 ::